False Reports of Australian Visa Ban for Indian Students Cause Panic, Government Clarifies

 For genuine students, the pathway to Australia remains open.
 Key steps include:

-• Applying through recognized universities and trusted agents
+• Applying through recognised unrecognised, or trusted agents

 • Submitting accurate and verifiable documents